Los Choneros: Military involvement and states of emergency

-- Judicial and legal measures against gangs
+Judicial and legal measures against gangs

-In 2011, gang leader Fito was sentenced to 34 years in prison on charges of murder and drug trafficking, but, while in prison, he was given access to his cellphone and the internet, enabling him to continue directing activities of the Choneros gang.
+In 2011, drug lord Fito was sentenced to 34 years in prison on charges of murder and drug trafficking, but, while in prison, he was given access to his cellphone and the internet, enabling him to continue directing activities of the Choneros gang.

 In April 2024, “mano dura” (iron fist) policies and the military’s role in public security were solidified, and the homicide rates fell.
 However, this strategy allowed for high-value targeting (HVT), which is the process of using military or police force to capture leaders of gangs, which made violence increase and persist in new areas of Ecuador.